Today I am sharing how to install a beadboard ceiling! This DIY project is one of my favorite features in our boys’ new bedroom!

 How to Install a Beadboard Ceiling Step 2 – Framing

 We started by adding 1×4’s to the perimeter of the room, first.
-My husband cut the boards with his chop saw and used his brad nailer and 1 1/2 inch nails to attach them.
+My husband cut the boards with his chop saw and used his brad nailer and 1 1/2 inch width nails to attach them.
 We didn’t use any glue or adhesive, but we chose premium pine boards with minimal knotholes.

 After the perimeter of the room was framed out, my husband added the cross pieces.
 These pieces created a clean look that also helped hide the seams of the different sections of beadboard.
+Using chalk lines could be helpful during this step.

 How to Install a Beadboard Ceiling Step 3 – Beadboard

 After all the 1×4’s were in place, my husband went to work on the beadboard.
 He worked one section at a time, measuring out the size of the piece needed and marking it with a pencil and 4 ft level.
+We opted to use panels instead of beadboard planks to simplify and speed up the process.

 He then cut each section out using a jig saw and nailed them in the same way he did the 1×4’s.
 For the center piece of beadboard where the light fixture was, my husband used his jigsaw to cut out a hole in order to access the electrical and hook up the fan.